ta-data-bcn/Project-Week-8-Final-Project/your-project/README.md

 My repository consists on the main Jupyter Notebook file, and two different folders: one containing the dowloaded data and the cleaned data; the other with the figures obtained for the analysis.

 ## Links
-Include links to your repository, slides and trello/kanban board.
-Feel free to include any other links associated with your project.

 [Repository](https://github.com/Octavifdez/Project-Week-8-Final-Project/tree/master/your-project)
 [Slides](https://slides.com/octavifernandez/analysis-of-tae-kwon-do-strikes/fullscreen)